 Ask forgiveness – To err is human, to forgive, divine. – Alexander Pope

 Even if it is easier to hold a grudge, asking for forgiveness lets you move forward and let go of that negative energy.
 Forgiveness requires two people, one who acknowledges that they made a mistake and the other to accept that apology.
-Jews are required to ask forgiveness from those people whom we might have wronged during our high holiday season.
 This could be a physical, emotional, or financial wrongdoing.
 We are invited to make an honest and heartfelt apology, and we can do so up to three times, after which time the victim is expected to wholeheartedly forgive us provided the plea for forgiveness was sincere.
 Why not use this model yourself for asking forgiveness.

 This scenerio does seem to have a positive outcome because now two families were able to move forward after a difficult situation and the rest of us are also able to benefit from their learning and actions to ask for this forgiveness.
 And we the readers benefitted as well by sharing in their process.